 Message from SENDCo

-I would like to introduce myself, my name is Miss Sturridge and I am the new Special Educational Needs and Disabilities Coordinator (SENDCo).
+I would like to introduce myself, my name is Mr Harris and I am the acting Special Educational Needs and Disabilities Coordinator (SENDCo).
 I work with children, teachers, parents and external agencies to support children who have additional needs.